uxchar/cryptoswitch/README.md

 ## Running the Project

+1. Install Python 3.8
-1. Clone the repository to your machine using `git clone https://github.com/uxchar/cryptoswitch.git`
+2. Clone the repository to your machine using `git clone https://github.com/uxchar/cryptoswitch.git`
+3.

-2. Run cryptoswith.py in your python terminal
+4. Run cryptoswith.py in your interpreter

 ## Features